How I lived in Portugal for one month on a budget. All my best budget travel tips!

 The other staff and I often had big group cooking sessions and dinners, which was super fun.

-Because I cooked at home most of the time, I had enough money to eat out once in a while.
+Because I cooked at home most of the time, I had enough money to eat out occasionally.

 So I always opted for a one Euro bottle of wine from the grocery store rather than blowing more money on drinks in a bar.